rhythminme/serverless-gulp/README.md

 })
 ```

-The first argument to serverless-gulp is the command you would pass to *serverless framework*, the second takes options.
+The first argument to serverless-gulp is the command you would pass to *serverless framework*, eg *deploy*, *invoke*, etc; the second takes options for the command.
 So, for the following command line:

 ```bash
 serverless invoke --function someFunction --stage en --region eu-west-2